Trustee’s Duty to Not Delegate Tasks

 There is one very important exception to this rule.
 It does not apply to investment and management of trust assets.

 What to Do if Your Trustee Is Improperly Delegating Tasks

-If the trustee has their spouse making repairs or improvements to trust-owned real estate, which the spouse is unqualified to do, it’s a different discussion.
+If the trustee has their spouse making repairs or improvements to trust owned real estate, that the spouse is unqualified to do, it’s a different discussion.
 Failing to pull required permits, doing substandard work, or failing to abide by the electrical or plumbing code are real problems.
-All of them are likely to reduce the value of real estate.
+All of them are likely to reduce the value of the real estate.
 That type of problem won’t fix itself.
 You must take action to make things change.

 Depending on what your trustee has done, and may do in the future, you may want to consider a petition to: